Fixfire/BOSP-Grafana/README.md

 #### NodeJS Server Configuration

-To configure the NodeJS server you need to enter the relative  application folder.
+To configure the NodeJS server you need to enter the relative server folder.
 To install all the dependencies necessary to properly work, run the command:

 ```bash
 npm install
 ```
+In order to run the server you need a version greater than 6.3.1 of NodeJS.
+You can manage the installation of NodeJS versions using the `nvm` tool available at [the nvm Github repository](https://github.com/nvm-sh/nvm).

 Now edit the file sequelize.js with the information of the newly created database